Playing in the Moment

-The real voyage of discovery consists not in seeking new landscapes but in having new eyes .-Marcel Proust
+The real voyage of discovery consists not in seeking new landscapes but in having new eyes [and ears].-Marcel Proust

 |Professor Jon Damian is a guitarist, composer, and educator.
 He has performed with artists ranging from Brill Frisell to Luciano Pavarotti and Johnny Cash.
 His book the Guitarists's Guide to Composing and Improvising is available through Berklee Press.|

 Pardon me for adding to Marcel Proust's words, but his quotation seemed perfect for the ideas I would like to share in this article.
 Revisiting some basic concepts can be more challenging and illuminating than seasoned musicians might suspect.
 During my years as a performer and teacher of improvisation, I have noticed that the more advanced we become as improvisers, the less we tend to respond to the basic musical events that happen around us.
 To make my students aware of this, I started an advanced performance lab class 15 years ago called the Creative Workshop or Cre.W. to help players learn to really listen as they improvise.
 Although Cre.W. is a guitar lab, the techniques we use work well with any instrumental combination.

 Participants don't need advanced sight-reading skills or the ability to shred through a line of chord symbols.
 The goal is to heighten listening skills and truly play in the moment to compose and improvise original works spontaneously.
 Inspirational sources for Cre.W. compositions have ranged from the alphabet to the Zodiac, Bach to bop, and jelly beans to doughnuts.
 For one piece, we even had a goldfish serve as conductor.
 Guest artists from various media including dance and the visual arts have joined the workshop on particular pieces.